ThomasRoca/American-Community-Survey-Project/index.md

 - *More info about available population groups ("Race/Ethnic Group"): [here](https://api.census.gov/data/2019/acs/acs1/spp/variables/POPGROUP.json)*

 Many indicators are available in the survey, here is a list of the one you can find in the 2019 ACS: [https://api.census.gov/data/2019/acs/acs1/spp/variables.html](https://api.census.gov/data/2019/acs/acs1/spp/variables.html).
 Results are available for several geography levels (States, congressional district, county, metropolitan areas, etc.).
 Here is the list of [available geography level for the 2019 ACS](https://api.census.gov/data/2019/acs/acs1/spp/examples.html).
+To make it easier, you will find the metropolitan area available with their codes [here](https://raw.githubusercontent.com/ThomasRoca/American-Community-Survey-Project/master/Metropolitan_area_code.json)

 As an example, here is how to get the **total population for Alameda County (code 001) in the state of California (state code 06)** for the ACS 2019:
 [https://api.census.gov/data/2019/pep/population?get=NAME,POP&for=county:001&in=state:06](https://api.census.gov/data/2019/pep/population?get=NAME,POP&for=county:001&in=state:06)